ScreamingPigeon/screamingpigeon.github.io/content/projects/flush_reload.md

 [Paging](https://en.wikipedia.org/wiki/Memory_paging) is a term you might have heard if you have taken an Operating Systems or Computer
 Architecture course in university.
 Paging operates on the principle of maintaining a "logical" or "**virtual**" map of your memory, that is mapped to the actual "physical" memory on your system.
 Different processes utilize distinct mappings between virtual/logical memory and physical memory - which is enforced by the kernel.
-Such a techniquee offers 3 advantages
+Such a technique offers 3 advantages
 - Security: Because processes use different paging schemes, it becomes hard for a malicious process to interfere with other processes on your system.
 The ability to manipulate pages is managed by the kernel - and as such - only priveleged contexts can manipulate pages.